Beersheba: Geography

-North east of the city (north to the Neve Menahem neighborhood) there are Loess plains and dry river bands.
+Northeast of the city (north to the Neve Menahem neighborhood) there are Loess plains and dry river bands.

 Climate

-Beersheba has a hot semi arid (Köppen climate classification BSh) with Mediterranean influences.
-The city has both characteristics of Mediterranean and desert climates.
+Beersheba has a hot arid climate (Köppen climate classification BWh) bordering upon a hot semi-arid climate (BSh) though with Mediterranean influences.
+The city has characteristics of both Mediterranean and desert climates.
 Summers are hot and dry, and winters are mild.
 Rainfall is highly concentrated in the winter season.
 In summer, the temperatures are high in daytime and nighttime with an average high of 34.7 °C and an average low of 21.4 °C. Winters have an average high of 17.7 °C and average low of 7.1 °C. Snow is very rare; a snowfall on February 20, 2015, was the first such occurrence in the city since 2000.

-Precipitation in summer is rare, the most rainfalls come in winter between September to May, but the annual amount is low, averaging 195.1 mm per year.
+Precipitation in summer is rare, most rainfalls come in winter between September and May, but the annual amount is low, averaging 195.1 mm per year.
 There are sandstorms in summer.
 Haze and fog are common in winter, as a result of high humidity.

-Demography
+Demographics

 Beersheba is one of the fastest-growing cities in Israel.
 Though it has a population of about 200,000, the city is larger in area than Tel Aviv, and its urban plan calls for an eventual population of 450,000–500,000.
 It is planned to have a population of 340,000 by 2030.
-In 2010, the National Council for Planning and Construction approved a master plan with the goal of increasing the population of Beersheba and its metropolitan area to 1 million by 2020.
 The population of Beersheba is predominantly Jewish.
 Jews and others represent 97.3% of the population, of whom Jews are 86.5%.
 Arabs constitute around 2.69% of city population.

 The Israel Central Bureau of Statistics divides the Beersheba metropolitan area into two areas:

 Economy

 The largest employers in Beersheba are Soroka Medical Center, the municipality, Israel Defense Forces and Ben-Gurion University.
 A major Israel Aerospace Industries complex is located in the main industrial zone, north of Highway 60.
 Numerous electronics and chemical plants, including Teva Pharmaceutical Industries, are located in and around the city.

 Beersheba is emerging as a high-tech center, with an emphasis on cyber security.
-A large high-tech park is being built near the Be'er Sheva North Railway Station.
-Deutsche Telekom, Elbit Systems, EMC, Lockheed Martin, Ness Technologies, WeWork and RAD Data Communications have already opened facilities there, as has a cyberincubator run by Jerusalem Venture Partners.
+A large high-tech park was built near the Be'er Sheva North Railway Station in 2012 and a fifth commercial building begun to be constructed.
+Deutsche Telekom, Elbit Systems, EMC, Lockheed Martin, Ness Technologies, WeWork and RAD Data Communications have opened facilities there, as has a cyberincubator run by Jerusalem Venture Partners.
 A Science park funded by the RASHI-SACTA Foundation, Beersheba Municipality and private donors was completed in 2008.
 Another high-tech park is located north of the city near Omer.

 An additional three industrial zones are located on the southeastern side of the city – Makhteshim, Emek Sara and Kiryat Yehudit – and a light industry zone between Kiryat Yehudit and the Old City.